luciferreeves/metachan/README.md

 ## API Documentation

 > [!NOTE]
-> Documentation for this API is **not yet available**.
+> Documentation for this API is **not complete**.
 The API is still under heavy development and the endpoints are subject to change.
 This [README](README.md) file will be updated with the API documentation once it is available.